White House announces new $200M ballroom as part of Trump's latest makeover of 'The People's House'

-Trump has substantially redecorated the Oval Office through the addition of golden flourishes and cherubs, presidential portraits and other items and installed massive flagpoles to fly the American flag on the north and south lawns.
-Workers are currently finishing a project to replace the lawn in the Rose Garden with stone.
+Trump has substantially redecorated the Oval Office through the addition of golden flourishes and cherubs, presidential portraits and other items, and installed massive flagpoles on the north and south lawns to fly the American flag.
+Workers are currently finishing up a project to replace the lawn in the Rose Garden with stone.

 The East Room, the largest room in the the White House, can accommodate about 200 people.

-He said the Turnberry ballroom had been “quite the success” since it opened a short time ago.
-That ballroom “boasts a generous capacity of up to 500 guests,” according to the hotel's website.

-“I was just saying I could take this one, drop it right down there and it would be beautiful,” Trump said.
-“This is exactly what they’ve wanted.”
+“It'll be a great legacy project,” he said.
+“I think it will be really beautiful.”

-The 90,000-square-foot ballroom, announced on Thursday, will be built where the East Wing currently sits and will have a seated capacity of 650 people.
-The East Wing is home to several offices, including the first lady’s.
-Those offices will be temporarily relocated during construction while that wing of the building is modernized and renovated, said White House press secretary Karoline Leavitt.
+The 90,000-square-foot ballroom will be built where the East Wing sits with a seated capacity of 650 people.
+The East Wing houses several offices, including the first lady’s.
+Those offices will be temporarily relocated during construction and that wing of the building will be modernized and renovated, said White House press secretary Karoline Leavitt.

 “Nothing will be torn down,” she said.

-White House chief of staff Susie Wiles said the president and his White House are “fully committed” to working with the appropriate organizations to preserve the mansion's “special history.”
+White House chief of staff Susie Wiles said the president, whose early career was in real estate and construction, and his White House are “fully committed” to working with the appropriate organizations to preserve the mansion's “special history.”

 “President Trump is a builder at heart and has an extraordinary eye for detail,” Wiles said in a statement.